Banks slash FX leverage for clients after Swiss franc rout

 Banks are still sifting through the fallout of the franc move, which meant millions in losses for many clients who had bet the Swiss National Bank would keep its ceiling on the franc’s value against the euro indefinitely.

-Another banking source said the FX world’s biggest player, Citi (C.N), had increased margins on other pegged currencies, including the Danish crown and Hong Kong dollar.
+Another banking source said the FX world’s biggest player, Citi, had increased margins on other pegged currencies, including the Danish crown and Hong Kong dollar.
 A rise in the margin investors have to put down decreases the rate of leverage.
 Citi declined to comment.

 “We’re doing a lot of business with our existing clients since the franc move, volatility is good for the industry and good for profits,” said a third industry source.